Computer Science, Ph.D.

 Admission

 All students in the Computer Science (CSI) doctoral program must have a Bachelor of Science or Master of Science degree in computer science or a closely related field.
-The submission of GRE score is required for admission.
+The submission of GRE score is optional for admission.
 While prior research experience is valued highly, each application package will be evaluated holistically by the Graduate Committee of the Department of Computer Science

 .